 and of all who have been slain on earth.” —Rev. 18:24 ESV

-It was not used as a distinctive title of the apostles and evangelists and of a “spiritual nobility” till the fourth century.
-In that sense it is not a scriptural title.
+“Saint” was not used as a distinctive title of the apostles and evangelists and of a “spiritual nobility” till the 4th century.
+In that sense, it is not a scriptural title.

-Prayers to dead Saints—people canonized by the Pope of the Roman Catholic Church.
 The Bible reveals that being a saint has nothing to do with the Pope, and the word was not used in Scripture as a distinctive title or indicative of a “spiritual nobility” or miracles.
-Prayer is to be addressed to God alone, not any human being or false god, to do otherwise is a form of idolatry.
+Prayer is to be addressed to God alone, not to any human being or false god, to do otherwise is a form of idolatry.

 Article Version: February 21, 2019